fommil/fpmortals/example/README.md

 import fommil.prelude.S._
 ```

-If compatibility with Typelevel libraries is required, use
+If compatibility with cats is required, use

 ```scala
 import fommil.prelude.T._